The-Youssef-Nasr-Company/Youssef-Land/CODE_OF_CONDUCT.markdown

 The following behaviors are considered harassment and are unacceptable within our community:

- * Violence, threats of violence or violent language directed against another person.
+ * Violence, threats of violence or violent language directed against another person, such as swear words.
  * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
  * Posting or displaying sexually explicit or violent material.
  * Posting or threatening to post other people's personally identifying information ("doxing").